 The black keys in the Control Octave add spice to the pianist's performance.
 C#1 and D#1 control low chord and high chord one-shots, respectively.
-You can trigger these at any point!
+You can trigger these at any point of a playing Phrase!

 F#1, G#1 and A#1 add Fills to the active Phrase.
 Don't worry about the timing - the engine is intelligent enough to play the Fills only at correct times, regardless of when you trigger them.